The King Center

 - View the Reflecting Pool and Eternal Flame, a symbol of the continuing efforts to realize Dr. King’s dream of justice, peace and equality for all.

 - Learn more about Dr. King and his work through timeless exhibits on display at Freedom Hall, the exhibition location on campus.
-The Grand Foyer features art from Africa and Georgia and Freedom Hall’s second floor is utilized as exhibit space to honor Dr. and Mrs. King, Mahatma Gandhi and Rosa Parks.
+The Grand Foyer features art from Africa and Georgia.
+Freedom Hall’s second floor is utilized as exhibit space to honor Dr. and Mrs. King, Mahatma Gandhi and Rosa Parks.

 - Visit the King Center’s library and archives.
 Access the diverse communications media used to teach the world about Dr. King’s life, work, philosophy and methods of nonviolent conflict resolution and social change.